slash-create/docs-bot/README.md

-        hour integer - The hour of the timestamp. minute integer - The minute of the timestamp. second integer - The second of the timestamp.
+        hour integer - The hour of the timestamp. minute integer - The minute of the timestamp. second integer - The second of the timestamp. snowflake - Deconstruct a Discord snowflake.
+        user - Target a user snowflake.
+            target? user - The user to target. (default = @me) channel - Target a channel snowflake.
+            target? channel - The channel to target. (default = #here) role - Target a role snowflake.
+            target role - The role to target. guild - Target the guild snowflake.
+        input - Target the provided input as a snowflake. target string - The input to target.

 /debug - Debug provided entities for interaction contexts.
-    user - Print the payload for yourself or the target user. target? user - The user to target for debug. (default = @me) channel - Print the payload for the target channel. target? channel - The channel to target for debug. role - Print the payload for the target role. target role - The role to target for debug.
+    user - Print the payload for yourself or the target user. target? user - The user to target for debug. (default = @me) channel - Print the payload for the target channel. target? channel - The channel to target for debug. (default = #here) role - Print the payload for the target role. target role - The role to target for debug.